binodnepali/next-with-material-ui-example-template/README.md

-# Next.js With Material Example Template
+# Next.js With Typescript Example Template

-This example template was scaffolded using [nextjs-with-typescript-example-template](https://github.com/binodnepali/nextjs-with-typescript-example-template).
+An example template made using [Next.js and Typescript](https://nextjs.org/docs) to start a new project.
+The template is setup with [Prettier](https://prettier.io/docs/en/install.html), [ESLint](https://eslint.org/docs/user-guide/getting-started), [StyleLint](https://stylelint.io/user-guide/get-started) and [Lint Staged](https://github.com/okonet/lint-staged).

+## Why this template

+I made this template because I have to set up every time Prettier, ESLint, StyleLint and Lint Staged for my new next.js projects.
+And I thought this might be useful for developers who are looking for configuration or starter or example templates.

 ## Before getting started